danielballan/personal-blog/content/posts/2020-01-03-reader-protocol.md

 impression that the functionality is tied to a particular library, when in fact these libraries could go away and the entrypoint would still be useful.

-With the necessary community support (perhaps a NEP process?) we might claim a more generic namespace like `'scikit.readers'`, `'scipy.readers'`, or `'pydata.readers'` to clearly communicate that any project can declare such an entrypoint and any project can perform Reader discovery without reference to or
+With the necessary community support (perhaps a NEP process) we might claim a more generic namespace like `'scikit.readers'`, `'scipy.readers'`, or `'pydata.readers'` to clearly communicate that any project can declare such an entrypoint and any project can perform Reader discovery without reference to or